flgrm/3d-bot/README.md

 The bot should now be up and running.
 You can interact with it by searching for its name in Telegram and sending it commands.

+## Usage

+Here are some of the commands that you can use with 3D-Bot:

+- `/help` - Get a list of available commands. (not implemented yet)
+- `/status` - Get the current status of your 3D printer. (not implemented yet)
+- `/printinfo` - Get information about the current print, including the estimated time remaining and the amount of filament used. (not implemented yet)
+- `/pause` - Pause the current print. (not implemented yet)
+- `/resume` - Resume the current print. (not implemented yet)
+- `/cancel` - Cancel the current print. (not implemented yet)
+- `/filament` - Get the current amount of filament remaining. (not implemented yet)

 ### Custom Scripts

 You can also integrate custom scripts to execute before and after print updates, and after your print has finished.
 To do this, you will need to create a Python script with following function definitions, mount it to the container and set the path of the script in the `CUSTOM_SCRIPT_PATH` environment variable.